xyflow/react-flow-docs/docs/introduction.md

 ## Legacy Docs

-If you are looking for the old docs, you can find here:
+If you are looking for the old docs, you can find them here:

 - [React Flow v9 site](https://v9.reactflow.dev)
 - [React Flow v10 site](https://v10.reactflow.dev)